 It’s Sunday and what does that mean?
 It’s time for Sunday brunchin’.

 As we all know, Sunday’s are for doing absolutely nothing.
-A time to eat all the food in the house (and later feel guilty), watch all the chick flick films available on Netflix, and relaxing in general.
+A time to eat all the food in the house and scope out the entire Netflix A-Z before finally deciding on something to watch.

 It’s a ritual in my house that Sunday’s are for two things: brunch and a roast dinner, and it’s something the whole family look forward to each weekend.
 This week’s Affleck family brunch only takes half an hour to prepare and an hour and a half to cook – the perfect amount of time to watch a short film.
 (Tip: Bridget Jones’s Diary is only 1 hour and 37 minutes long).